-STATEMENT OF DEFICIENCIES AND PLAN OF CORRECTION (X1) PROVIDER/SUPPLIER/CLIA IDENTIFICATION NUMBER: TIPLE CONSTRUCTION COM (X3) DATE SURVEY COMPLETED 335425 B. WING /26/2018 NAME OF PROVIDER OR SUPPLIER ALBANY COUNTY NURSING HOME STREET ADDRESS, CITY, STATE, ZIP CODE 780 ALBANY SHAKER ROAD ALBANY, NY 12211 (X4) ID PREFIX TAG (EACH DEFICIENC TATEMENT OF DEFICIENCIES BY MUST BE PRECEDED BY FULL LSC IDENTIFYING INFORMATION) ID PREFIX TAG SHOULD BE (X5) COMPLETION DATE F 684 Order received for now.
+STATEMENT OF DEFICIENCIES AND PLAN OF CORRECTION (X1) PROVIDER/SUPPLIER/CLIA IDENTIFICATION NUMBER: TIPLE CONSTRUCTION NG COM TE SURVEY MPLETED 335425 B. WING C /26/2018 NAME OF PROVIDER OR SUPPLIER ALBANY COUNTY NURSING HOME STREET ADDRESS, CITY, STATE, ZIP CODE 780 ALBANY SHAKER ROAD ALBANY, NY 12211 (X4) ID PREFIX TAG (EACH DEFICIENC TATEMENT OF DEFICIENCIES BY MUST BE PRECEDED BY FULL LSC IDENTIFYING INFORMATION) ID PREFIX TAG PROVIDER'S PLAN OF COF (EACH CORRECTIVE ACTION CROSS-REFERENCED TO THE DEFICIENCY) SHOULD BE (X5) COMPLETION DATE F 684 Order received for now.
 The possibility wanting the resided discussed with the okay and to send to get the resident.
-The Weights and 6:10 pm, documer minute); (normal is breaths/minute (not 103.4 (tympanic) (did not document is breaths/minute).
-The resident's mers SBAR (per facility change (decline) in The Employee Sta 3/1/18, documented aughter and left a was sick.
+The Weights and 6:10 pm, documer minute); (normal is breaths/minute (not 103.4 (tympanic) (did not document.
+The resident's me SBAR (per facility change (decline) in The Employee Sta 3/1/18, documented aughter and left a was sick.
 RN #1 lesituation at approx. The Employee Sta 3/6/18, documented the resident rapid.
 O2 was increased the resident rapid.
-O3 was increased the resident rapid.
-O4 was increased the resident rapid.
-O4 was increased the resident rapid.
-O5 was increased the resident rapid.
 Levaquin (antibiotic) 500 mg by of the resident's family and to go to the hospital was a MD.
 The MD stated it was the resident out if we are unable to take the antibiotic.
 Vitals Summary dated 3/1/18 at a med: Pulse 180 bpm (beats per 60-100); Respirations 40 formal is 12-22); Temperature mormal is 97-99).
 The summary a blood pressure. dical record did not include an policy) for the resident's a message that the resident and the unit to attend to another climately 6:15 pm.
-Attement written by LPN #1, on the determinant written by LPN #1, on the supervisor left the unit.
-Attement written by LPN #1, on the determinant written by LPN #1, on the supervisor left the unit.
-Attement written by LPN #1, on the determinant written by LPN #1, on the F 6 84
+Attement written by LPN #1, on the defendent written by LPN #1, on the supervisor left the unit.
+Attement written by LPN #1, on the defendent written by LPN #1, F 6 84